 As I said in the opener, we're going to be taking a look at the difference between dimensions and metrics within Google Analytics.
 We need to understand what they are so we can really know how to use them.
 And what are some of the constraints with each of these inside of not just Google Analytics, but the other tools that we might be using as well.
 But before we get started, if you've been watching this channel while, and you have not yet hit subscribe, please do so now.
 We create new content each and every week to help you get the most out of your digital marketing activities.

-So why does this even matter in the first place?
+Why does this even matter in the first place?
 Why do we need to know the difference between dimensions and metrics?
 Well, the big thing is if you want to do deeper analysis, you need to understand how you can segment or break up your data in order to get a deeper understanding.
 If you're going to be pulling your Google Analytics data into another tool, like Tableau or Power BI, you are going to have to have an understanding of dimensions and metrics and understanding what you can pull and what you can slice and dice with.
 And what's just not going to work at all.

 So first let's talk about dimensions.
 Dimensions are attributes of your data.
 They describe your data in a little more detail and allow you to segment it.

 A dimension would be something like country.
 So United States, Canada, India.
 It could be a city, Orlando, San Francisco, London, anywhere.
 It could also be a page.
-So this could be the actual URL or the page title.
+This could be the actual URL or the page title.
 As you can see, these aren't actually numbers.
 They're not able to be quantified.
 These are things that are attributes and can describe or break up your data a little bit deeper.

 What are metrics?
 Metrics are quantitative measurements.
 These are things that can be counted.
 These are the numbers in your actual data sets.
-We want to use dimensions to describe or segment or slice.
-And we want to use metrics to understand the numbers behind each of those sections.
+We want to use dimensions to describe or segment or slice and we want to use metrics to understand the numbers behind each of those sections.

 Metrics are like sessions.
-These are the amount of visits that came on your site or page views.
-The number of pages that somebody saw, or it could be a bounce rate, the amount of people that came to your site and left before taking a specific action, or it could be your average session duration or the time that somebody spent on your site, all of these can be quantified.
+These are the number of visits that came on your site or page views.
+The number of pages that somebody saw, or it could be a bounce rate, the number of people that came to your site and left before taking a specific action, or it could be your average session duration or the time that somebody spent on your site, all of these can be quantified.
 And these are the things that we can count as opposed to dimensions, which are more attributes or descriptions of the things that we're counting.

 As we said, not all of these can fit together and sometimes it can be confusing what can be used together and what can't be used together.
 There are times where you run into limitations, even with tools like Data Studio, which allows you to pull a lot more data directly from Google Analytics.
 It's important to understand which dimensions and metrics work together.
 Google has a really cool tool that you can use that allows you to select some dimensions and it'll highlight the different metrics that you can use in order to do a little more investigation with your data.
 If you check out the link that we have here on the screen, and I'll make sure that it's below in the description as well, you can use that to begin to see which metrics and which dimensions work together.